b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 - those that are used for their side effects (like `println`)
 - those that return some results (like `getRectangleArea`)

-The difference between the two may not be clear while using Pluto.
+The difference between the two may not be clear while using the interactive mode.
 To make it more obvious let's put them to the script like so:

 <pre>